shah-deep/WanderAI/README.md

 A chat-based AI travel planning assistant that helps users create personalized travel itineraries using real-time data from TripAdvisor.

+Try it to plan your next trip: [shahdeep.me/WanderAI](https://shahdeep.me/WanderAI/)

 Please hit **star⭐** if you like this project.

 ## Project Description